-Persistent viremia in the absence of detectable viral resistance to current medications suggests that the virus is not being exposed to the ARV agents.
-This lack of ARV drug exposure is usually a result of non-adherence, but it is important to exclude other factors such as poor drug absorption, incorrect dosing, and drug interactions.
+Persistent viremia in the absence of detectable viral resistance to current medications is usually a result of non-adherence, but it is important to exclude other factors such as poor drug absorption, incorrect dosing, and drug interactions.
 If adequate drug exposure can be ensured, then adherence to the current regimen should result in virologic suppression.
 Resistance testing should take place while a child is on therapy.
 After discontinuation of therapy, predominant plasma viral strains may quickly revert to wild-type and re-emerge as the predominant viral population, in which case resistance testing may fail to reveal drug-resistant virus (see Antiretroviral Drug-Resistance Testing).
-An approach to identifying resistance in this situation is to restart the prior medications while emphasizing adherence and repeat resistance testing in 4 weeks if plasma virus remains detectable.
-If plasma virus is undetectable with the most sensitive assays, the virus is likely to be susceptible to the current therapy.
+An approach to identifying resistance in this situation is to restart the prior medications while emphasizing adherence, and repeat resistance testing in 4 weeks if plasma virus remains detectable.
+If the HIV plasma viral load becomes undetectable, non-adherence was likely the original cause of virologic treatment failure.

-In some cases, the availability of a new regimen for which the convenience (e.g., single fixed-dose tablet once daily) is anticipated to address the main barrier to adherence may make it reasonable to change to this new regimen with close adherence and viral load monitoring In most cases, however, when there is evidence of poor adherence to the current regimen and an assessment that good adherence to a new regimen is unlikely, emphasis and effort should be placed on improving adherence before initiating a new regimen (see Adherence).
-When efforts to improve adherence will require several weeks or months, some clinicians may choose to continue the current non-suppressive regimen or use a simplified, nucleoside reverse transcriptase inhibitor (NRTI)-only, non-suppressive regimen that may provide some clinical and immunologic benefit while preserving future ARV drug choices (see Therapeutic Options When Two Fully Active Agents Cannot Be Identified or Administered).30-32 Treatment with non-suppressive regimens in such situations should be regarded as an acceptable but not ideal interim strategy to prevent immunologic and clinical deterioration while working on adherence.
+In some cases, the availability of a new regimen for which the convenience (e.g., single fixed-dose tablet once daily) is anticipated to address the main barrier to adherence may make it reasonable to change to this new regimen with close adherence and viral load monitoring.
+In most cases, however, when there is evidence of poor adherence to the current regimen and an assessment that good adherence to a new regimen is unlikely, emphasis and effort should be placed on improving adherence before initiating a new regimen (see Adherence).
+When efforts to improve adherence will require several weeks or months, many clinicians may choose to continue the current non-suppressive regimen (see Management Options When Two Fully Active Agents Cannot Be Identified or Administered).29-31 Treatment with non-suppressive regimens in such situations should be regarded as an acceptable but not ideal interim strategy to prevent immunologic and clinical deterioration while working on adherence.
 Such patients should be followed more closely than those with stable virologic status, and the potential to successfully initiate a fully suppressive ARV drug regimen should be reassessed at every opportunity.
-Complete treatment interruption for a persistently non-adherent patient should prevent accumulation of additional drug resistance but has been associated with immunologic declines and poor clinical outcomes.33
+Complete treatment interruption for a persistently non-adherent patient should prevent accumulation of additional drug resistance but has been associated with immunologic declines and poor clinical outcomes.32

 Virologic Treatment Failure with Viral Drug Resistance Identified

-After reaching a decision that a change in therapy is needed, a clinician should attempt to identify at least two, but preferably three, fully active ARV agents from at least two different classes on the basis of resistance test results, prior ARV exposure, acceptability to the patient, and likelihood of adherence.34-38 This often requires using agents from one or more drug classes that are new to the patient.
-Substitution or addition of a single drug to a failing regimen should not be done because it is unlikely to lead to durable virologic suppression and will likely result in additional drug resistance.
+After reaching a decision that a change in therapy is needed, a clinician should attempt to identify at least two, but preferably three, fully active ARV agents from at least two different classes on the basis of resistance test results, prior ARV exposure, acceptability to the patient, and likelihood of adherence.33-37 This often requires using agents from one or more drug classes that are new to the patient.
+Substitution or addition of a single drug to a failing regimen is not recommended because it is unlikely to lead to durable virologic suppression and will likely result in additional drug resistance.
 A drug may be new to the patient but have diminished antiviral potency because of the presence of drug-resistance mutations that confer cross-resistance within a drug class.
-In children who are changing therapy owing to the occurrence or progression of abnormal neurodevelopment, many experts strive to include in the new treatment regimen agents (e.g., zidovudine) that are known to achieve higher concentrations in the central nervous system.39-43

-If a child has received initial therapy with a NNRTI-based regimen, a change to a protease inhibitor (PI)-based regimen is recommended.
+If a child has received initial therapy with an NNRTI-based regimen, a change to a PI-based regimen or integrase strand transfer inhibitor (INSTI)-based regimen is generally effective.
 Resistance to the NNRTI nevirapine results in cross-resistance to the NNRTI efavirenz, and vice versa.
-However, the NNRTI etravirine can retain activity against nevirapine- or efavirenz-resistant virus in the absence of certain key NNRTI mutations (see below).
-If a child received initial therapy with a PI-based regimen, a change to an NNRTI-based regimen is generally recommended.
-Ritonavir-boosted-lopinavir-based regimens have also been shown to have durable ARV activity in some PI-experienced children.45-47
+However, the NNRTI etravirine can retain activity against nevirapine- or efavirenz-resistant virus in the absence of certain key NNRTI mutations (see below), but etravirine has generally been tested only in regimens that also contain a boosted PI.
+If a child received initial therapy with a PI-based regimen, a change to an NNRTI-based regimen or an INSTI-based regimen is generally effective.
+Lopinavir/ritonavir-based regimens have also been shown to have durable ARV activity in some PI-experienced children.39-41

-The availability of new drugs in existing classes (e.g., the NNRTI etravirine) and newer classes of drugs (e.g., integrase inhibitors) increases the likelihood of finding three active drugs, even for children with extensive drug resistance (Table 15).
-Etravirine in combination with ritonavir-boosted darunavir, as part of a new cART regimen, has been shown to be a safe and effective option for children in whom first-line cART fails.48,49 Etravirine is approved for use in children aged ≥6 years and darunavir in children aged ≥3 years.
-Raltegravir, an integrase inhibitor, is approved for children aged 4 weeks or older by the Food and Drug Administration (FDA).50 Use of newer agents in novel combinations is becoming more common in aging perinatally infected youth in the United States.51 It is important to review individual drug profiles for information about drug interactions and dose adjustment when devising a regimen for children with multi-class drug resistance.
+The availability of new drugs in existing classes (e.g., the NNRTI etravirine) and other classes of drugs (e.g., INSTI) increases the likelihood of finding three active drugs, even for children with extensive drug resistance (see Table 17).
+Etravirine in combination with darunavir/ritonavir has been shown to be a safe and effective option for children for whom first-line cART fails.42,43 Etravirine is approved for use in children aged ≥6 years and darunavir in children aged ≥3 years.
+Raltegravir, an INSTI, is approved for children aged ≥4 weeks.44 Dolutegravir is approved for use in adolescents aged ≥12 years.
+Use of newer agents in novel combinations is becoming more common in aging perinatally infected youth in the United States.45 It is important to review individual drug profiles for information about drug interactions and dose adjustment when devising a regimen for children with multi-class drug resistance.
 Appendix A: Pediatric Antiretroviral Drug Information provides more detailed information on drug formulation, pediatric and adult dosing, and toxicity, as well as discussion of available pediatric data for the approved ARV drugs.

 When searching for at least two fully active agents in cases of extensive drug resistance, clinicians should consider the potential availability and future use of newer therapeutic agents that may not be studied or approved in children or may be in clinical development.
 Information concerning potential clinical trials can be found at http://aidsinfo.nih.gov/clinical_trials and through collaboration with a pediatric HIV specialist.
 Children should be enrolled in clinical trials of new drugs whenever possible.

-Pediatric dosing for off-label use of ARV drugs is problematic because absorption, hepatic metabolism, and excretion change with age.63 In clinical trials of several ARV agents, direct extrapolation of a pediatric dose from an adult dose, based on a child’s body weight or body surface area, was shown to result in an underestimation of the appropriate pediatric dose.64
+Pediatric dosing for off-label use of ARV drugs is problematic because absorption, hepatic metabolism, and excretion change with age.57 In clinical trials of several ARV agents, direct extrapolation of a pediatric dose from an adult dose, based on a child’s body weight or body surface area, was shown to result in an underestimation of the appropriate pediatric dose.58

 It may be impossible to provide an effective and sustainable therapeutic regimen because no combination of currently available agents is active against extensively drug-resistant virus in a patient or because a patient is unable to adhere to or tolerate cART.

-Table 15.
-Options for Regimens with at Least Two Fully Active Agents with Goal of Virologic Suppression in Patients with Failed Antiretroviral Therapy and Evidence of Viral Resistance
+Table 17.
+Options for Regimens with at Least Two Fully Active Agents with Goal of Virologic Suppression in Patients with Failed Antiretroviral Therapy and Evidence of Viral Resistancea

 2 NRTIs + NNRTI